MaxYari/behavior3editorplus/README.md

 # Behavior3+ Editor

+## THIS FORK MIGRATED TO ANOTHER REPOSITORY

+This fork was moved to a separate repository of its own: [behavior3editorplus](https://github.com/MaxYari/behavior3editorplus) for better visibility online.
+All further work will be done there.

 ![interface preview](preview.png)

 **Behavior3+ Editor** is primarily a standalone behavior tree editor (but probably can still be hosted online) based on [Behaviour3 Editor](https://github.com/behavior3/behavior3editor).
 This version of the editor supports all of the _luabehaviourtree 2e_ (link is coming, it's also a fork I'm working on, not published yet) nodes out of the box and provides a visual and quality-of-life improvement over the original _Behaviour3 Editor_.